 - It may aid your bones, thyroid, and prostate.
 If you want you can add courgette to your diet today

 What is the difference between zucchini and cucumber

 If you place both zucchini and cucumber side by side, then it is very hard to differentiate between Zucchini & Cucumber you may confuse about deciding which one is what.
-Because by appearance they look almost similar to dark green skin, and long, cylindrical shape.
+Because of appearance they look almost similar to dark green skin, and have long, cylindrical shapes.

 Even though there is some difference between them, check out below.

 - Type of Family : Though there are similarities in appearance they belong to different families.
 Cucumbers belong to the gourd family while zucchini belongs to the Cucurbita family.

 - Feeling from Touching : When you touch a cucumber, it feels cool and softer and a little bumpy on its surface.
 Whereas zucchini feels rough, and dry and typically smoother surface.

 - Taste : Cucumbers have a fresh taste and are juicy due to their high water content.
 On the other hand, zucchinis have a heartier flavour and may even tend to be slightly bitter.
 When cooked zucchini softens but cucumbers will maintain a slight crunch.

 After cooking zucchini recipes if you don’t store zucchini properly it can easily damage.

 - For cooked zuchini recipes keep them in an airtight container and safely store them in the refrigerator for at least 1 to 2 days.